imboss96/ecommerce/ADMIN_SETUP.md

 # Admin Setup Guide

-This guide explains how to set up admin users in the Shopki e-commerce platform.
+This guide explains how to set up admin users in the Aruviah e-commerce platform.

 ## Overview